 - Academic advising & degree planning - Career counseling and exploration through job shadowing, career planning, and other resources - Computer and study area designated for KEY Center members - Financial Aid assistance to help guide students through steps to secure grants and scholarships - Financial literacy programs to empower students with information on money management - Mentoring program pairing a student with a VC faculty, staff, or student to help establish a solid support system - Resources and equipment for successful study habits - Transfer assistance for students who plan to continue their education beyond Victoria College - Tutoring program designated for KEY Center members which includes individual and group assistance

 The KEY Center can serve 165 students who meet eligibility requirements, and eligibility does not guarantee acceptance.
-Applications are available in Johnson Hall, Room 101 or submitted online at http://bit.ly/2IEBchz.
+Applications are available in Johnson Hall, Room 101.

 Payments Office